langchain-ai/langchain/templates/neo4j-cypher-memory/README.md

-# neo4j_cypher
+# neo4j_cypher_memory

-This template allows you to interact with a Neo4j graph database in natural language, using an OpenAI LLM.
+This template allows you to have conversations with a Neo4j graph database in natural language, using an OpenAI LLM.
 It transforms a natural language question into a Cypher query (used to fetch data from Neo4j databases), executes the query, and provides a natural language response based on the query results.
+Additionally, it features a conversational memory module that stores the dialogue history in the Neo4j graph database.
+The conversation memory is uniquely maintained for each user session, ensuring personalized interactions.
+To facilitate this, please supply both the `user_id` and `session_id` when using the conversation chain.

 ## Environment Setup